sdiehl/wiwinwlh/tutorial.md

-The most basic structure is a category which is an algebraic structure of objects (``Obj``) and morphisms (``Hom``) with the structure that morphisms compose associatively and the existence of a identity morphism for each object.
+The most basic structure is a category which is an algebraic structure of objects (``Obj``) and morphisms (``Hom``) with the structure that morphisms compose associatively and the existence of an identity morphism for each object.

 With kind polymorphism enabled we can write down the general category parameterized by a type variable "c" for category, and the instance ``Hask`` the